 Appendices

-<Add any applicable appendices below; NA if none.>

-Appendix A – DCP Structure of Shared Care Plan
+Appendix A –

-Appendix B – DCP Chronic Condition Use Case
+Appendix B –

-The following diagram depicts the chronic condition use case flow of interactions between care providers EHRs, the patient’s PHR and Dynamic Care Planning.

 Volume 3 Namespace Additions

 Add the following terms to the IHE Namespace:

 <Please explicitly identify all new OIDs, UIDs, URNs, etc., defined specifically for this profile.
 These will be added to the IHE TF General Introduction namespace appendix when it becomes available.
 These items should be collected from the sections above by the author, and listed here as additions when this document is published for Trial Implementation.
 This section will be deleted prior to inclusion into the Technical Framework as Final Text, but should be present for publication of Public Comment and Trial Implementation.>